Give by midnight, Dec. 31, and your tax-deductible gift will be DOUBLED for kids!

 The Clinical Research Support Office is a highly productive, cost-effective research service program that provides support across the lifecycle of a clinical research study.
 Our staff has expertise in implementing, conducting and monitoring clinical research studies, providing services that benefit both novice and experienced clinical researchers.

-We provide support across the lifecycle of clinical research, with research navigators to help investigators get their studies up and running and the services they need to run efficient, safe and high quality clinical research and trials.
-Please contact us to get started with a Research Navigator.
+We provide support across the lifecycle of clinical research through expert research navigators, who help investigators operationally launch their studies, as well as offer services investigators need to run efficient, safe and high quality clinical research and trials.
+Please contact us directly to get started with a Research Navigator or visit our Clinical Research Support Office internal site (log in required) for more information.

 Our dynamic pool of clinical research coordinators (CRCs) support research studies across the clinical divisions of Children’s Hospital Los Angeles.
 The CRCs are centrally managed and trained, certified by internationally recognized certification programs for clinical research professionals (CCRP or CCRC), and collectively provide a broad range of knowledge and expertise about conducting pediatric clinical research studies and trials at the hospital.
 Depending on the complexity of a study protocol, a CRC will be allocated based on experience to meet the demands of implementing the study while remaining sensitive to a project’s budgetary parameters.
 They are available on a fee-for-service basis to join your study team to help implement and conduct all aspects of a study from start-up to closeout.